By Johnny Chan · UI/UX Designer, Hong Kong

 States and edge cases

-Spacing and layout rules
+Spacing and responsive behavior

 Tokens over one-off styles

-Interaction notes
+Interaction notes without over-prototyping

 Let's work together